gdt050579/AppCUI-rs/docs/chapter-4/menu/command.md

 ## Methods

-The following methods are availble for a `menu::Command` object:
+The following methods are available for a `menu::Command` object:

 | Method              | Purpose                                                                                                                                                                                                                                                               |
 | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |